jhspetersson/packrat/README.md

 Packrat is a Java library that provides various [Gatherer](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/util/stream/Gatherer.html) implementations for the Stream API.
 Gatherers can enhance streams with custom intermediate operations.

+You can think of the gatherers like of the custom `map`, `filter`, etc. stateful operations which you can insert into the usual streams.
+No need to use external `AtomicLong` for counting, for example.

+This library can be used as is or as a source of inspiration for writing your own gatherers.

 [Introduction to the Gatherers by Viktor Klang](https://www.youtube.com/watch?v=8fMFa6OqlY8)

 ### Availability